liadensam/crud-app-mern/README.md

 I created a blog page - [CRUD application](https://budibase.com/blog/crud-app/), where users can login/logout, write article, edit or update the article, delete the article, read articles.
 At first I needed to set up the backend and the database.
 I used [MERN stack](https://www.mongodb.com/mern-stack).
 Then I create the front-end and connected it all together.

-There is a Walkthrough at the end 👇 of this Readme file (wait for the gifs to load).
+👉 Here is a Walkthrough video.

 <br>